Section 7.300 - Design Standards for S.W.I.M.

 (b) Redevelopment or expansion of development projects included in a), above, shall comply with the buffer requirements of this Section, however uses and structures previously approved and constructed in a buffer may remain.

-(c) A site specific development plan amended by action of the Board of Commissioners subsequent to adoption of this Section shall comply, in its amended form, with the SWI.M. buffer requirements.
+(c) A site-specific vesting plan amended by action of the Board of Commissioners subsequent to adoption of this Section shall comply, in its amended form, with the S.W.I.M. buffer requirements.
 However, uses and structures previously approved for construction in a buffer may remain.

 (d) Where stream buffers are also required as part of the Lake Norman or Mountain Island Lake Watershed Overlay Districts, the more stringent of the stream buffer requirements shall apply.